FOR IMMEDIATE RELEASE

 Friday, June 8, 2012

 CONTACT OFFICE OF PUBLIC AFFAIRS

-U.S. Secretary of Commerce John E. Bryson issued the following statement today on the release of the October 2011 U.S. International Trade in Goods and Services report by the Commerce Department’s U.S. Census Bureau and the U.S. Bureau of Economic Analysis.
-Today’s report showed that U.S. exports of goods and services in October 2011 decreased 0.8 percent from September 2011 to $179.2 billion, with this month’s exports of capital goods ($42.3 billion) the highest on record.
-U.S. imports of goods and services also decreased by 1.0 percent to reach $222.6 billion, causing the U.S. trade deficit to improve by 1.6 percent to reach $43.5 billion in October 2011, the lowest monthly deficit level in 2011.
+U.S. Secretary of Commerce John Bryson issued the following statement today on the release of the April 2012 U.S. International Trade in Goods and Services report (PDF) by the Commerce Department’s Census Bureau and Bureau of Economic Analysis.
+U.S. goods and services exports in April 2012 were down 0.8 percent from March 2012 to reach $182.9 billion.

 U.S. goods and services exports year-to-date through the first four months of 2012 were up 6.0 percent or $41.4 billion from the same period of 2011 to reach $725.8 billion.

 “U.S. exports posted their second-highest level on record in April, and despite a variety of global economic challenges, exports in the first four months of 2012 continue to exceed their performance of 2011,” said U.S. Commerce Secretary John Bryson.
 “At this rate, we are on pace for U.S. exports to exceed $2 trillion for the second year in a row, and are making significant progress to achieving President Obama’s goal of doubling exports by the end of 2014.
 Exports matter: just last year, exports supported 9.7 million American jobs, and have supported an additional 1.2 million American jobs since 2009.